MartinHelmut/cpp-gui-template-sdl2/docs/MakeItYourOwn.md

 There are some variables and settings that should be adapted to specific project needs.

+## License

+In the root of the project is the `LICENSE` file that is set to the [MIT License](https://mit-license.org).
+This is a template, so be free to make this your own, change it, use it (but add your own name), or remove it (though you should have a license really).

 ## Project name and company

 Inside the root `CMakeLists.txt`, the CMake [project](https://cmake.org/cmake/help/latest/command/project.html) call also defines the project name as `CMAKE_PROJECT_NAME` variable.
 This is currently called `BasicGuiProjectSetup`.
 Here an example how this could look like:

 ```cmake
 # CMakeLists.txt